apinf/api-guidelines/response-formats.md

 Similarily as an HTML error page shows a useful error message to a visitor, an API provides a useful error message in a known consumable format.
 The response message in error case contains similar structure as response message in successful case, only the set of fields is different.

 The API returns always sensible HTTP status codes.
 In majority of API error cases following types are used:

 * 400 series status codes for client issues
 * 500 series status codes for server issues.

-At a minimum, the API should standardize that all 400 series errors come with consumable JSON error representation.
-If possible \(i.e. if load balancers & reverse proxies can create custom error bodies\), this should extend to 500 series status codes.
+Each API standardizes all 400 series errors to come with consumable JSON error representation.
+If possible \(i.e. if load balancers & reverse proxies can create custom error bodies\), this can be extend to 500 series status codes.

-A JSON error body should provide a few things for the developer - a useful error message, a unique error code \(that can be looked up for more details in the docs\) and possibly a detailed description.
-JSON output representation for something like this would look like:
+A JSON error body provides a few things for the developer

+* a useful error message
+* a unique error code \(that can be looked up for more details in the docs\)   _//  &lt;-- Will we have this?_
+* a detailed description.

+JSON output representation looks like this:

 ```
 {